 Airflow and Chimney Issues

 Unless you have a ventless gas fireplace, you should have some sort of chimney attached.
 All chimneys regardless of what they are attached to act on a simple principle: Hot air rises, while cooler air drops.
-Gas fireplaces, if they ever are producing smoke can come from numerous areas – improper log alignment, dirty burners, or a misaligned screen.
+Gas fireplaces, if they ever are producing smoke can come from numerous areas – improper log alignment, dirty burners, misaligned screen, or negative air pressure within the home.

 This can result in condensation building up inside the chimney itself.
 It is recommended to have a certified chimney sweep who is familiar with gas models to look at your fireplace at least once a year so they can prevent these problems.